Chaos125/Chaos125/README.md

 - 👋 Hi, I’m @Chaos125
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I’m interested in Genetic Design AI, Game Design and Cloud Computing
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and Java (I'm a baby chick in terms of knowledge and experience)
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on projects and Hackathons so as to gain experience and exposure
-- 📫 How to reach me ...
+- 📫
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: ...